 All polished off with scrummy puddings and some Akashi-tai sake.
 Jamie was so taken with the sake, he ordered two crates of the stuff for home – with a rounded, plummy flavour, and free of any residual alcoholic aftertaste, this was hands down the most delicious desert wine we’ve ever had and has become a famed favourite among our guests whenever we throw dinner parties.

 Too often we’ve been disappointed with haute cuisine dining when the chef’s urge to be too interesting goes perilously wrong, but with unique twists and stunning flavour combinations on classic dishes, Chewton Glen’s Head Chef has discerningly avoided all those hazards, offering the most beautifully presented dishes that more than live up to their good looks.

 We at last adjourned to the bar for a final giggly hour spent sipping espresso martinis – quite bitter, but then I’m a rare coffee drinker, and when I do indulge, it’s lattes drowned in maple syrup every time.

-It was well past midnight when we left the main hotel, and with a clear sky above us, we decided to enjoy an intimate soak on our balcony, nestled under the glimmering stars.
+It was well past midnight when we left the main hotel, and with a clear sky above us, we decided to enjoy an dip in the pool on our balcony, nestled under the glimmering stars.
 Just beautiful.
 We dried off, climbed into bed and slept with the windows ajar, whispering a while as we listened to the sounds of the forest.
 All tucked up under thick eiderdowns, we drifted off to sleep, warm, snug and incredibly content.

 Morning arrived with sunshine streaming through our windows onto the bed and wrapped up together under the sheets, we made the most of a rare morning lie in, with no need to jump up and begin the day.